opendistro/for-elasticsearch-docs/docs/security-access-control/document-level-security.md

 This query specifies that for the role to have access to a document, its `genres` field must include `Comedy`.

-Note that a typical request to the `_search` API includes `{ "query": { ... } }` around the query, but in this case, you only need to specify the query itself.
+A typical request to the `_search` API includes `{ "query": { ... } }` around the query, but in this case, you only need to specify the query itself.

-In the REST API, you provide the query as a string, so you have to escape your quotes.
+In the REST API, you provide the query as a string, so you must escape your quotes.
 This role allows a user to read any document in any index with the field `public` set to `true`:

 ```json
 PUT _opendistro/_security/api/roles/public_data